 For the teetotal, what better form of sophisticated celebration is there than cucumber sandwiches and icing-laden cakes?
 Manchester has more than it’s fair share when it comes to stellar Afternoon Tea offerings.

-The French, The Midland Hotel, Peter Street, Manchester, Greater Manchester, M20 2DS - Visit now
+Adam Reid at The French, The Midland Hotel, Peter Street, Manchester, Greater Manchester, M20 2DS - Visit now

 If you’re looking for a multi-course, ‘fine-dining’ experience to round off the day, impressing friends and family with each bite, try The French – Manchester’s most highly regarded restaurant – led by talented head-chef Adam Reid.